FlutterFlareLine/FlareLine/README.md

-# XAdmin Flutter - Free Flutter Admin Dashboard Template
+# FlareLine Flutter - Free Flutter Admin Dashboard Template

-XAdmin is a free and open-source admin dashboard template built on **Flutter** providing developers with everything they need to create a feature-rich and data-driven: back-end, dashboard, or admin panel solution for any sort of web/mac/windows/android/iOS project.
+FlareLine is a free and open-source admin dashboard template built on **Flutter** providing developers with everything they need to create a feature-rich and data-driven: back-end, dashboard, or admin panel solution for any sort of web/mac/windows/android/iOS project.

 ![screenshot1.png](snapshots%2Fscreenshot1.png)

-With XAdmin Flutter, you get access to all the necessary dashboard UI components, elements, and pages required to build a high-quality and complete dashboard or admin panel.
+With FlareLine Flutter, you get access to all the necessary dashboard UI components, elements, and pages required to build a high-quality and complete dashboard or admin panel.
 Whether you're building a dashboard or admin panel for a complex web application or a simple website.

 ### [🚀 Demo](https://free-flutter-admin-dashboard.vercel.app/)